 Every international student that attends Western Christian Schools away from his/her parent(s) must have a guardian chosen and appointed by the student’s parent(s).
 The parent of the student must complete the guardian information form at the time of application.
-A letter is also required from the parent giving guardianship as well as giving permission to seek emergency medical care for the student in the event of an emergency.
+When the application is submitted, the parent must also submit a notarized Power of Attorney designating an individual as guardian.

 At the time of application or when a new guardian is being chosen, the student’s parents must write a letter to the school informing the school of the guardian appointment and/or change.
 The letter can be mailed, emailed, or faxed to the international program office and/or it can be included in the original student application.
-This letter, along with the guardian forms, will be kept in the student file for the duration of his/her time as student of WCS.
+This letter, along with a notarized Power of Attorney and the WCS guardian forms, will be kept in the student file for the duration of his/her time as student of WCS.
 The letter can simply state the decision to appoint the guardian and should contain the guardian information as well as any contact information for both the parent and guardian.
-Along with the letter, the parent should complete the “emergency medical form” (in the application package located on our website) and give a copy to the guardian to enable them to seek medical/dental care for the student in the event of an emergency.
+The notarized Power of Attorney will allow the guardian to seek medical care on behalf of the student.

 What is a Legal Guardian?